-THE YEAR IN REVIEW: 2021-2022
+THE YEAR IN REVIEW: 2022-2023

-During the course of 2021-2022, the SEO delivered on the mandate of the SEO by providing opinions and advice to senators and administering the annual disclosure process.
-In addition, the Committee consulted the SEO on two sets of amendments to the Code.
-These concerned two main areas: (1) harassment and violence matters; and (2) the annual disclosure process.
+During the course of 2022-2023, the SEO delivered on the mandate of the SEO by providing opinions and advice to senators and administering the annual disclosure process.
 In addition, the SEO engaged in outreach activities with senators, including retiring senators, the media, the public and officials and organizations who have an interest in ethics and conflict of interest.